 The validity of the reaction should be monitored by use of control samples with known normal and abnormal LD values.
 These controls should be run at least with every working shift in which LD assays are performed.
-It is recommended that each laboratory establish its own frequency of control determination.
-Quality control requirements should be performed in conformance with local, state, and/or Federal regulations or accreditation requirements.
+It is recommended that each laboratory establish their own frequency of control determination.